 Garber, who narrowly beat out former planning commissioner Arthur Keller for the chair's seat last month, set the tone in the beginning of the meeting by proposing to make Keller (who is now vice chair) the committee's co-chair.
 The move was proposed by Neilson Buchanan, Garber said.
 The idea of changing the structure from chair and vice chair to two co-chairs was also proposed in the letter from PAN and PASZ members.

-The citizens committee will formally vote on this change in its next meeting, in September.
+The citizens committee will formally vote on this change at its next meeting, which is in September.

 Garber also said that the committee's meetings will be a "safe place to talk."